pudeIko/piva/docs/source/installation.rst

 .. note::
     Cloning git repo using ``pip`` downloads only source files, skipping *i.a.* example files used for :ref:`testing <sec-testing>`.
-To clone entire repository go to the directory in which you want to store the package and run::
+To clone an entire repository go to the directory in which you want to store the package and run::